dioScar90/marmita/README.md

 This is an web app I developed to help me in doing the lunch orders of mine and of the job's collegues of mine.

 Want to mock your data manually?
-Copy/paste it on your browser console and write the names you want passing them by an `array: string[]` as a parameter of mockData's function:
+Copy/paste it on your browser console and write the names you want passing as a parameter `values: string[]` of `mockData`'s function:

 ```
 const mockData = (values) => {